K4Lok/100-Days-Web-Development/Notes/Day-97/README.md

 ## Todo Management
 > An application that allow user to CREATE, READ, UPDATE, DELETE their own todos.

+## Postman
+> It's a designed tool for testing API, it's an HTTP client that tests HTTP requests.
+1. Select Raw and add JSON for setting header as `application/json`
+2. Attach json data inside body with double quotes embraced
+3. Send it to see if there's any issues

 ## Notes

+### Mongodb Return Object
-### WHen documents sucessfully created, mongodb returns a object that contain the Objectid of that documents.
+> When documents sucessfully created, mongodb returns a object that contain the Objectid of that documents.
 ```js
 // models/Todo.js